-Figure 1: Selected data [5, 6, 7, 8, 9, 10, 11, 12] and anticipated results for $G_M^n$ (black, filled squares) in units of $\mu_n G_D$ as a function of $Q^2$ .
-The anticipated CLAS12 results follow a fit to the world data on $G_M^n$ that includes the recent CLAS6 $G_M^n$ results [13].
+Figure 1: Selected data [5, 6, 7, 8, 9, 10, 11, 12] and anticipated results for G_M^n (black, filled squares) in units of $\mu_n G_D$ as a function of Q^2 .
+The anticipated CLAS12 results follow a fit to the world data on G_M^n that includes the recent CLAS6 G_M^n results [13].
 The blue, open circles are the CLAS6 results [5].
 The curves are from Miller (blue, dashed, [14]), Guidal et al. (blue, dotted, [15]), and Cloët at al. (red, [16]).

-proton cross section and the neutron electric form factor are used to extract $G_M^n$ .
-The ratio R is insensitive to the luminosity, electron acceptance, electron reconstruction efficiency, trigger efficiency, the deuteron wave function used in $a(Q^2)$ , and radiative corrections [5, 22].
+proton cross section and the neutron electric form factor are used to extract G_M^n .
+The ratio R is insensitive to the luminosity, electron acceptance, electron reconstruction efficiency, trigger efficiency, the deuteron wave function used in $a(Q^2)$, and radiative corrections [5, 22].

-An essential aspect of the neutron measurement in the TOF and EC systems is measuring the neutron detection efficiency.
-In the experiment we will use the $p(e, e'\pi^+n)$ reaction as a source of tagged neutrons.
-Electrons and $\pi^+$ 's will be detected in CLAS12 and missing mass used to select candidate neutrons (found neutrons).
-We then predict the position of the neutron in CLAS12 and search for it.
-If a neutron is found we call these reconstructed neutrons.
+An essential aspect of the neutron measurement in the FTOF and EC systems is measuring the neutron detection efficiency.
+In the experiment we will use the ${}^{1}\text{H}(e, e'\pi^{+}n)$ reaction as a source of tagged neutrons.
+Electrons and π^{+} 's will be detected in CLAS12 and missing mass used to select candidate neutrons that are expected to strike the active area of CLAS12.
+These particles are labeled 'found' neutrons.
+We predict the position of the neutron in CLAS12 and search for it in the FTOF hits.
+If a hit is detected near the expected position, we classify these particles as 'reconstructed' neutrons.
 The ratio of reconstructed to found events gives us the detection efficiency.
 This will be done in CLAS12 with a unique, dual target.
 Co-linear, liquid hydrogen and deuterium cells will provide production and calibration events simultaneously and under the same conditions (in situ).
 This reduces our vulnerability to variations in detector gains, beam properties, etc. The same method was used in the CLAS6 measurement during the E5 run period.
 The results for the NDE measurement at two different beam energies is shown in Figure 2.

-Figure 2: Neutron detection efficiency measured with the $e, e'\pi^+$ )n reaction for the CLAS6 $G_M^n$ measurement.
+Figure 2: Neutron detection efficiency measured with the ${}^{1}\text{H}e, e'\pi^{+})n$ reaction for the CLAS6 G{M}^{n} measurement.

-For this study we do not yet have an appropriate simulation of the $p(e, e'\pi^+)n$ reaction so we will start with a simulation of elastic scattering from a simulated neutron target as a first step to understanding the neutron detection efficiency.
+For this study we do not yet have an appropriate simulation of the ${}^{1}\text{H}(e, e'\pi^{+})n$ reaction so we will start with a simulation of elastic scattering from a simulated neutron target as a first step to understanding the neutron detection efficiency.
 The method we will use is analogous to the one proposed for E12-07-104 and used in Ref [5].
 Scattered electrons are simulated in CLAS12 and the electron information is used to predict the position of the neutron assuming that elastic scattering has occurred.
 If the predicted position of the neutron is within the active area of the FTOF we call this a found neutron.
-We then search the simulation results for a neutron in region of the found neutron.
-If a neutron is found within an angular cone around the predicted position of the found neutron, then we have a reconstructed neutron.
+We then search the simulation results for a FTOF hit near the found neutron.
+If an FTOF hit is located within an angular cone around the predicted position of the found neutron, then we have a reconstructed neutron.
 The NDE is the ratio of reconstructed to found neutrons.